New to St. James Lutheran Church?

 Anything else I need to know?

 The restrooms are in the sub-story (basement) where kids’ Sunday School is held.
+There is also a new restroom located in the Narthex (Church Lobby).

 If you have any questions, please feel free to ask, whether it’s about faith, Lutheranism or just about where to find the best nearby restaurant.
 Again, we want you to feel welcome!